The weather was nearly perfect this weekend, so I was able to spend some relaxing time outside finishing up my Cozy Fall Front Porch.

 I made the wreath myself, after watching several tutorials on You Tube. 😂 I’ll share that with you soon.

 I sent a picture to my daughter, and she wants one too now.
 More wreath-making is clearly in my future. 🤪

 Layered Welcome Mat

-I bought this pretty monogrammed doormat last year, and have been looking for just the right rug to layer with it for awhile now.
-I love the look of buffalo plaid, but thought the black might be a big too bold for my porch.
+I bought this pretty monogrammed doormat last year, and have been looking for just the right rug to layer with it for a while now.
+I love the look of buffalo plaid rug, but thought the black might be a bit too bold for my porch.
 Then, recently I found THIS ONE that comes in a dark gray.
-It’s a good complement to the paint colors of our house and just a bit more toned down than the black.
-Although I do love traditional black buffalo plaid, too!
+It’s a good complement to the paint colors of our house and just a bit more toned down than the black, although I do love traditional black buffalo plaid, too!

 The Porch Swing